calliweb-repo/Relais-Colis-Woocommerce/readme.txt

 Tags: Relais Colis, WooCommerce
 Requires at least: 6.6
 Tested up to: 6.8
-Stable tag: 2.0.8
+Stable tag: 2.0.9
 Requires PHP: 8.1
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html
 URI: https://www.relaiscolis.com/

+Integrate Relais Colis delivery services directly into your WooCommerce store.
+Offer pickup point and home delivery options, generate shipping labels, track parcels automatically, and notify customers every step of the way with free setup assistance included.

 == Description ==

+The **100% Free** Relais Colis Solution, **the most affordable offer on the market starting at €3.33 (excl. tax), rated 9.4/10** on Verified Reviews.

+Relais Colis offers innovative solutions tailored to your needs and accessible to everyone, for all parcel sizes to Relais Colis pickup points or home delivery for parcels over 20 kg.

-**Calliweb Relais Colis Shipping for WooCommerce** is a shipping plugin that integrates **Relais Colis** delivery services into your WooCommerce store.
+**Relais Colis Shipping for WooCommerce** is a shipping plugin that integrates Relais Colis delivery services directly into your WooCommerce store.

 With this plugin, you can:
 - Offer customers the option to choose a Relais Colis pickup point during checkout.
-- Automatically synchronize shipping information with Relais Colis.
+- Display an interactive map of pickup locations.
 - Generate and print shipping labels.
-- Display an interactive map of pickup locations.
+- Automatically synchronize shipment tracking information.
+- Send customer notifications from dispatch to delivery.
+- Get free setup assistance.
+We'll help you install the module at no additional cost.
+Simply send a request to: [relaiscolissurmonsite@relaisccolis.com](mailto:relaiscolissurmonsite@relaisccolis.com)

-Whether you're a small e-commerce shop or a high-volume seller, this module simplifies the logistics process with Relais Colis services directly integrated into WooCommerce.
+Whether you’re a small online shop or a large retailer, this module simplifies your logistics process with Relais Colis services seamlessly integrated into WooCommerce.

 This plugin is developed and maintained by **Calliweb**, a digital agency.
-It is not officially affiliated with or endorsed by Relais Colis.

 The module is distributed under the [GNU General Public License v3.0 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.en.html), which allows you to use, modify, and distribute it freely under its terms.